Optisolgnanaprakasamtb/rn-boilerplate/documentation/blog/2020-04-19-React-Native-Boilerplate-3.0.0.md

 <!--truncate-->

 ## Light 🪶 Simple 👌 and Scalable 📏
-This boilerplate is the core of every react-native applications we develop at [TheCodingMachine](https://www.thecodingmachine.com/).
+This boilerplate is the core of every react-native applications we develop at [Optisol].
 This means that we are the first users!
 If an issue appear we are the first affected 🥺, that's why this project is actively maintained!

 The main idea behind this boilerplate is to have just the necessary and well-known stuff to have a very